ecoNect-Tech/EcoEye/README.md

   <img src="images/waterbirds-id2.png" width="300" />
 </p>

-Due to the fast consecutive detections at times, not all the data were sent to the cloud server, more specifically 82% of the count and confidence data, and 80% of the detected images were uccessfully transferred.
+Due to the fast consecutive detections at times, not all the data were sent to the cloud server, more specifically 82% of the count and confidence data, and 80% of the detected images were successfully transferred.

 <p align="center">
   <img src="images/waterbirds-website.png" width="800" />